Robb Royer

 Robert Wilson Royer (born December 6, 1942, in Los Angeles) is an American musician and songwriter, best known as a founding member of the soft rock band Bread from 1968 to 1971.
 While he was with the band, they had a #5 UK/#1 US hit single with "Make It With You".
 He was replaced by Larry Knechtel in 1971.

 In 1970, Royer and Jimmy Griffin, under the pseudonyms Robb Wilson and Arthur James, wrote the lyrics for "For All We Know", featured in the film Lovers and Other Strangers.
 It won the Academy Award for Best Original Song and was a Top Ten hit for The Carpenters in March and April 1971.

 Before co-founding Bread, Royer had been a member of the band The Pleasure Fair, whose only album in 1967 was produced and arranged by David Gates, Royer's future bandmate in Bread.

-Now living and working in Nashville, his songwriting credits include works for Jimmy Griffin, The Remingtons, Mary Chapin Carpenter, John Michael Montgomery, Randy Travis, Billy Burnette, The Finnigan Brothers (Mike Finnigan) and others.
+His songwriting credits include works for Jimmy Griffin, Ray Charles, The Remingtons, Mary Chapin Carpenter, John Michael Montgomery, Randy Travis, Billy Burnette, The Finnigan Brothers (Mike Finnigan) and others.

 Career

 Early interests in music

 Robb Royer was exposed to recordings of classical music from early childhood and in Junior High school he pursued playing clarinet in the band.
-He attended and graduated from Sierra High School in Tollhouse, CA. While there he briefly participated in marching band but preferred to focus on the music rather than the marching.
+He attended and graduated from Sierra High School in Tollhouse, California.
+While there he briefly participated in marching band but preferred to focus on the music rather than the marching.
 During his senior year he participated in concert band playing alto saxophone.

 Royer obtained his first guitar when he was a 19-year-old sophomore at San Fernando Valley State College (now California State University, Northridge).
 He met Tim Hallinan at the school.
 "Finally, when I began playing guitar, the scales tipped and Tim saw reason to talk to me.
 He liked to sing and I liked to play."

 The two began to perform together as "Robb & Tim" and then later added the talent of Michele Cochrane.
 Hallinan recalled "What I remember best about Michele was, first, that she could actually sing.
 I was just faking it, doing what I've done since I was born, an approach to life that begins with the words, 'Act like you can –' In this case, it was sing.
 But Michele actually could; she had a glorious voice."